Here's Our Rant About Arrival (ARVL)

 ARVL’s Market Performance

-ARVL stocks went down by -10.07% for the week, with a monthly drop of -1.29% and a quarterly performance of -18.02%, while its annual performance rate touched 22.40%.
-The volatility ratio for the week stands at 5.13% while the volatility levels for the past 30 days are set at 4.79% for Arrival.
-The simple moving average for the period of the last 20 days is -4.40% for ARVL stocks with a simple moving average of -35.84% for the last 200 days.
+ARVL stocks went up by 8.07% for the week, with a monthly jump of 16.24% and a quarterly performance of -3.60%, while its annual performance rate touched 44.74%.
+The volatility ratio for the week stands at 7.58% while the volatility levels for the past 30 days are set at 5.08% for Arrival.
+The simple moving average for the period of the last 20 days is 12.42% for ARVL stocks with a simple moving average of -22.85% for the last 200 days.

 Analysts’ Opinion of ARVL

-Many brokerage firms have already submitted their reports for ARVL stocks, with Barclays repeating the rating for ARVL by listing it as a “Overweight.”
-The predicted price for ARVL in the upcoming period, according to Barclays is $25 based on the research report published on June 03rd of the current year 2021.
+Many brokerage firms have already submitted their reports for ARVL stocks, with Berenberg repeating the rating for ARVL by listing it as a “Buy.”
+The predicted price for ARVL in the upcoming period, according to Berenberg is $17 based on the research report published on October 06th of the current year 2021.

+Barclays, on the other hand, stated in their research note that they expect to see ARVL reach a price target of $25.
+The rating they have provided for ARVL stocks is “Overweight” according to the report published on June 03rd, 2021.

-Volatility was left at 4.79%, however, over the last 30 days, the volatility rate increased by 5.13%, as shares sank -3.16% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -11.37% lower at present.
+Volatility was left at 5.08%, however, over the last 30 days, the volatility rate increased by 7.58%, as shares surge +15.87% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +11.15% upper at present.

-During the last 5 trading sessions, ARVL fell by -10.07%, which changed the moving average for the period of 200-days by -60.14% in comparison to the 20-day moving average, which settled at $12.78.
-In addition, Arrival saw -56.47% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ARVL rose by +8.07%, which changed the moving average for the period of 200-days by -56.18% in comparison to the 20-day moving average, which settled at $12.96.
+In addition, Arrival saw -48.58% in overturn over a single year, with a tendency to cut further losses.